Malankara Orthodox Syrian Church: Saints

-Malankara Metropolitan
+Metropolitan

 The temporal, ecclesiastical and spiritual administration of the church is vested in the Malankara Metropolitan, subject to the church constitution which was adopted in 1934.
 The Malankara Metropolitan is president of the Malankara Syrian Christian Association (Malankara Association) and its managing committee, and trustee of community properties.
 He is the custodian of the Pazhaya Seminary and other common properties of Malankara Syrian Community.
 He is also the custodian of vattipanam interest which was deposited in Travancore Government by Marthoma VII.
 He is elected by the Malankara association.